Rojan-J/Splitwise-Clone-Project/README.md

 ## Step 2: Basic GUI
 In this step, we create a basic GUI, but it will change in the following steps.

+## Step 3: Graph
+Initially, we created a simple graph based on the groups we have, which can be visualized using Matplotlib.